 5. Matcha aids in weight loss.

 Green tea is a common ingredient in weight loss products for its ability to raise metabolism.
 However, a much more holistic approach is to drink tea alongside a well-balanced diet for optimum health.
-Many studies have found the effects the catechins in green tea can have on slimming down, including a 1999 study published in the American Journal of Clinical Nutrition that discovered these powerful antioxidants can increase thermogenesis, which is the body’s rate of burning calories, from eight to 10 percent to 35 to 43 percent of energy used per day.
+Many studies have found the effects the catechins in green tea can have on slimming down, including a 1999 study published in the American Journal of Clinical Nutrition that discovered these powerful antioxidants can increase thermogenesis, which is the body’s rate of burning calories, from eight to 10 percent to 35 to 43 percent of the energy used per day.
 Matcha can contain more than 100 times the EGCG than regular brewed green tea.

 How To Incorporate Matcha Into Your Diet